everlifeai/elife/node.md

 Now you can go to your Telegram and start chatting!

+## Stopping your avatar

+Your avatar will keep running in the background and is expected to run even after you restart your machine.
+To stop the avatar please run:

+        ./run.sh stop

 ## Next steps
 1. Join the Everlife network through an **Avatar Hub**.Contact our support channel in discord to get your invite code to join the hub